aasthasehgal16/aasthasehgal16/README.md

 ### 🚀 About Me

 - 🎓 B.Tech in Computer Science (AI & Data Science) @ Panipat Institute of Engineering and Technology, Haryana — CGPA 8.0/10
--  Currently building ML pipelines and data-driven solutions on real-world datasets (10k+ records)
 -  Actively deepening my expertise in **GenAI, LLMs, and RAG-based systems**
+-  Experienced in working with real-world datasets (10k+ records) and developing data-driven ML solutions
--  Qualified for the Internal Round of Smart India Hackathon(SIH) 2025
+-  **Qualified for the Internal Round of Smart India Hackathon(SIH) 2025**
 -  Growth mindset, strong sense of accountability, and inquisitive for solving problems with data
+-  Building projects that bridge Data Science + GenAI + AI Agents into practical applications
 - 📍 Based in Panipat, Haryana, India

 ---